lephyrus/ngx-translate-messageformat-compiler/README.md

 The value for `locales` is either a string or an array of strings.
 More info here: https://messageformat.github.io/messageformat/MessageFormat

-**Important** There is currently an issue in messageformat which means that you *have to* initialize your locales if you want to use "composed" locale codes, such as `de-CH`, `fr-CA`, `en-GB` and so on.

 ### Advanced configuration

 MessageFormat instances provide some methods to influence its behaviour, among them `addFormatters`, `setBiDiSupport`, and `setStrictNumberSign`.
 Learn about their meaning here: https://messageformat.github.io/messageformat/MessageFormat